Reaction ODE System

 (1)\[\frac{dX_k}{dt} = \dot{\omega}_k(\rho,X_k,T)\]

-(2)\[\frac{de}{dt} = f(\rho,X_k,T)\]
+(2)\[\frac{de}{dt} = \epsilon(\rho,X_k,T)\]

 Here, \(X_k\) is the mass fraction of species \(k\), \(e\) is the specific nuclear energy created through reactions.
 Also needed are density \(\rho\), temperature \(T\), and the specific heat.
-The function \(f\) provides the energy release from reactions and can often be expressed in terms of the instantaneous reaction terms, \(\dot{X}_k\).
+The function \(\epsilon\) provides the energy release from reactions and can often be expressed in terms of the instantaneous reaction terms, \(\dot{X}_k\).
 As noted in the previous section, this is implemented in a network-specific manner.

 In this system, \(e\) is equal to the total specific internal energy.
 This allows us to easily call the EOS during the burn to obtain the temperature.